 The following summary of minimum requirements is expressed in terms of courses.
 Each course represents a graduate seminar carrying two or three credit hours.
 Additional course work may be required by the Director of Graduate Studies.

-NOTE: Students and their administrators are equally responsible for making certain that their graduate curriculum satisfies all graduation requirements, both those of the department and those of the Graduate School.
-Every student should accordingly become THOROUGHLY FAMILIAR with the section in the University of Colorado catalog entitled Requirements for Advanced Degrees and with the information in this flyer.
+Note: Students and their administrators are equally responsible for making certain that their graduate curriculum satisfies all graduation requirements, both those of the department and those of the Graduate School.
+Every student should accordingly become THOROUGHLY FAMILIAR with the section in the University of Colorado catalog entitled Requirements for Advanced Degrees and with the information on this site.

 All MA candidates must acquire a reading knowledge of a language other than French and English.
 The language should be related to the student’s academic program.
 The requirement may be fulfilled by taking a translation exam offered by the department in the language in question or by passing coursework either at CU or prior to arrival on campus equivalent to a fourth semester (2120 at CU) college course.

 This examination will be based on a reading list in literature, culture, and theory prepared by the Graduate Faculty.
 It will be administered by an Examination Committee composed of the Director of Graduate Studies and two other members of the Graduate Faculty, appointed by the Chair.
 The examination will consist of three essays of three hours each, based on questions formulated by the Examination Committee, and a one-hour oral examination designed to test the student’s knowledge of the reading list.
 Normally the three essays will be written within a six-day period, and the one-hour oral exam will normally follow within two weeks.
 Two of the three essays must be written in French, but should students decide to exercise the option of writing one in English, they are entirely free to choose which one it shall be.
 The Comprehensive Examination must be taken during the fourth semester of the MA program.